rust-community/underhanded.rs/_posts/2016-12-08-underhanded-rust.en.md

 * Shorter submissions are worth more points than longer ones since it’s more impressive and easier to review.

-* Submissions are worth more points if you exploit bugs in the Rust compiler, especially if they are new, not considered serious, or in compiler versions that are being shipped by a distribution like Ubuntu or Fedora.
+* Submissions are worth more points if you exploit bugs in the Rust compiler or the standard library, especially if they are new, not considered serious.
+This also applies to compiler versions that are being shipped by a distribution like Ubuntu or Fedora.
 If you do find any security bugs, we encourage you to also submit them early to the [Rust Security Team](https://www.rust-lang.org/en-US/security.html), and regular bugs to the
   [issue tracker](https://github.com/rust-lang/rust/issues).
-Your submission then should just specify that we need to use a particular version of Rust.
+Your submission then should just specify that we need to use a particular version of Rust as the bugs could be fixed at review time.

 * You can use crates from external [crates.io](https://crates.io) (including your own), which don’t count towards your submission size, and you are